chrmod/raureif/README.md

 Simple toolset for javascript library authoring.
 It is highly inspired by amazing tools like `ember-cli`, but aims to be framework and platform agnostic.
-So if you plan to release you're library for multiple enviroments (node/browser/iot) - raureif may be a tool for your.
+So if you plan to release your library for multiple enviroments (node/browser/iot) - raureif may be a tool for your.

 ## Installation